 Benefits to you

 - the ability to view pages that are more relevant to you

 - overall efficiency of the website such as speed up your searches

 - you are not asked repeatedly the same questions; for example to complete a survey

-- you are presented with advertising that is relevant to what you are looking for at the time
+- you are presented with advertising that is relevant to your particular need(s).

 What types of cookie do we use?

 The types of cookies we use can generally be put into four (4) categories, based on the International Chamber of Commerce guide to cookie categories; strictly necessary, performance, functionality and targeting.

 The table below explains the cookies we use and why.

 These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.